Skip to content

 )

-// ft_key_will_change this value will be changed to ft_value_change when stopping the resource
+// ft_key_will_change value will be modified to ft_value_change during stopResource

 FTRUMGlobalManager.get().stopResource(uuid, map)